Why People Believe Strangers on the Internet More than Brands

 Technology didn’t change how trust works.
 It compressed the feedback loop.

-Creators didn’t replace advertising because they’re louder or cheaper.
-They replaced it because their credibility is earned — and punished — in public, in real time.
+Creators don’t outperform advertising because they’re louder or cheaper.
+They do so because their credibility is earned, and punished, in public, in real time.

 Brands still face consequences.
 They just arrive too late to shape belief.